KGerhardt/TIR-Learner/README.md

 ```
 [Citation information to be added upon publication]
 ``` -->

+TIR-Learner v4 is currently unpublished and will likely be published as part of a larger EDTA v2 release.

 The manuscript of TIR-Learner v3 is currently in preparation.
 Presentation slides: